takiszourntos/teaching/lambton/2020/winter/ese2025/bash/bigdata/mean/README.md

 This directory contains data obtained from a government web site, known as Homogenized Temperatures for Canada.

 Please see the included ATemperature_Documentation.doc file for more information.
-Essentially, each file in this directory represents one of 338 locations across Canada where climate temperatures were made.
+Essentially, each file (of the form mm*.txt) in this directory represents one of 338 locations across Canada where climate temperatures were made.
 Within each file, temperature data (in Celsius) is recorded several times over a period often spanning more than 100 years!

 I have written a script, query.sh, which you can study.
 It incorporates a couple of new BASH features such as command-line arguments and makes substantial use of pipes and variables.